autonomousvision/gta/README.md

 - [WorldPlay](https://3d-models.hunyuan.tencent.com/world/): a generative world model with real-time interaction.
 - [ReDirector](https://byeongjun-park.github.io/ReDirector/): GTA-like camera encoding for video diffusion models.

+(3/15/2024): The GTA mechanism is also effective for image generation, which is a purely 2D task.
+You can find the experimental details in our camera-ready paper and the implementation at this [branch](https://github.com/autonomousvision/gta/tree/DiT).

 ## Contents